 The College will provide reasonable accommodations, but is not required to make modifications that would substantially alter the nature or requirements of the program or provide auxiliary aids that present an undue burden to the College.
 To matriculate or continue in the curriculum, the candidate must be able to perform all the essential functions outlined in these technical standards either with or without accommodation.

-The RN to MS Nursing Certificate option is designed for the registered nurse (RN) who has a bachelor’s degree in a field other than nursing.
-The completion of this certificate program prepares the students for eligibility to continue their education in the Master of Science Program in Nursing at Le Moyne College.
-The post-baccalaureate certificate does not constitute a BS degree in nursing.
+This option is designed for the registered nurse (RN) who has a bachelor’s degree in a field other than nursing.
+The completion of these prerequisites prepares the students for eligibility to continue their education in the Master of Science Program in Nursing at Le Moyne College.
+Completion of these prerequisites does not constitute a BS degree in nursing.

 The following undergraduate courses are required for certificate completion (see undergraduate curriculum for course descriptions):